robert-hh/SSD1963-TFT-Library-for-PyBoard-and-RP2040/README.md

 **0.6**
 - added two functions to switch BG LED and power on/off, just to encapsulate these.
-- added two vatriants of the PCB sketches.
+- added two variants of the PCB sketches.
 The 3rd variant uses a pair of transitors to switch the power on and off, instead of the special power regulator which seems hard to get.
 - moved the connection to the touchpad, such that UART1 and SPI2 stay available.

+**0.7''
+- changed the text print method, which requires now three functions calls, setTextStyle(), setTextPos() and printString() or printChar()